Providing feedback about our regulatory work and communication with stakeholders

 The commission conducts an annual stakeholder survey to evaluate our performance and help drive improvements to the way we operate as a regulatory entity.

-The survey program in 2023 conducted independently by SEC Newgate included an online survey and one-on-one interviews.
+The survey program in 2024 conducted independently by SEC Newgate included an online survey sent to key stakeholders in October.

 Improving how we regulate